-Slovakian designer Boris Kudlička makes his Royal Opera debut in the 2016/17 Season as set designer for Otello, directed by Keith Warner.
+Slovakian designer Boris Kudlička made his Royal Opera debut in the 2016/17 Season as set designer for Otello, directed by Keith Warner.

 Kudlička studied set design at the Academy of Performing Arts, Bratislava, and the Minerva Art Academy, Groningen.
 He regularly works with director Mariusz Treliński, credits including Der fliegende Holländer, Iolanta, Duke Bluebeard’s Castle, Madama Butterfly, Tristan und Isolde, Eugene Onegin, Orfeo ed Euridice, La traviata, Powder her Face, Turandot, Manon Lescaut, Salome and Die tote Stadt (Polish National Opera) and Boulevard Solitude (Welsh National Opera).
 Many of these productions have been staged internationally, including by the Metropolitan Opera, New York, Mariinsky Theatre, Berlin State Opera, La Monnaie, Brussels, LA Opera, Washington National Opera, Baden-Baden Festival, Israeli Opera and Palau de les Arts Reina Sofia, Valencia.
 His credits with Warner include Tannhäuser (Opéra national du Rhin), The Devils of Loudun (Royal Danish Opera), Le nozze di Figaro (Polish National Opera), Falstaff (Frankfurt Opera), Elektra (Prague) and Die Dreigroschenoper (Theater an der Wien).
 He has collaborated with Dale Duesing in Berlin, Frankfurt and Bern and with theatre director Amon Miyamoto on theatre projects in Tokyo, Yokohama and for Lincoln Center Festival, New York.